galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

 The analysis uses two different definitions of neighbourhood:

 1. A **transcriptomic neighbour graph**, built from PCA coordinates, connects spots with similar expression profiles.
-Scanpy uses this graph for UMAP and Leiden clustering.
+Scanpy uses this graph for Leiden clustering and UMAP visualization.
 2. A **spatial neighbour graph**, built from physical spot coordinates, connects observations that are close in the tissue.
 Squidpy uses this graph for spatial statistics.

 A Leiden cluster is therefore first an expression-defined group.
 It becomes a convincing **candidate spatial transcriptional domain** only when it also has coherent tissue localisation, interpretable positive markers, reasonable QC characteristics, and support from spatial statistics or morphology.